How plainfra keeps your infrastructure safe

 plainfra runs as serverless Lambda functions with no persistent servers or long-lived credentials.
 Production AWS access is restricted to named IAM roles with MFA-enforced console login.
 No engineer has long-term programmatic credentials to production systems.
 All infrastructure changes are made through CloudFormation with reviewed templates.

-The plainfra Lambda functions themselves run with minimum-privilege execution roles scoped to only the DynamoDB tables, S3 bucket, and Bedrock APIs they need to operate.
+The plainfra Lambda functions themselves run with minimum-privilege execution roles scoped to only the DynamoDB tables, S3 bucket, and AI APIs they need to operate.

 7. AI and conversation data